 To begin in yWriter, you’ll have to create chapters and scenes first.
 After that, you’ll get to write and enjoy some helpful writing features like paragraph alignment, bold, underline, and italic.
 There are also color, indent, and spacing for extra editing.
 Additionally, you’ll enjoy hearing what you wrote on yWriter through the app’s speech engine, giving you the feeling that your project has come to life.

-We also like that the reference section of yWriter is organized and geared at writers.
+I also like that the reference section of yWriter is organized and geared at writers.
 The tabs include sections.
 The tabs include sections for the chapters. characters, scenes, locations, and notes.
 The characters’ names, biographies, descriptions, pictures, and goals, are all listed in separate tabs in the ‘Characters’ section.

 After completing your project, you can export it from yWriter in more than one format.
 For additional editing, you can export your work as a LaTeX or RTF file.
 You can also export it in the ePub or Kindle formats if you want to view your project in the format of an e-book.